-- 1. Goldfarb School of Nursing Café: A student badge will provide discounts at the Duncan Campus site; however, payments must be made with a debit or credit card. - 2.
-Barnes-Jewish Hospital, St. Louis Children's Hospital and West Campus Site Cafeterias: A GSON student badge will provide discounts at these locations; however, payment must be made with cash or a credit card. - 3.
-Kitchen: The Student Lounges, located on the 1st floor at the Duncan Campus site or 4th floor at the West Campus site, are equipped with a refrigerator and microwave. - 4.
-Vending Machines: Vending machines are located on the 1st floor at the GSON Duncan Campus site and in the Student Lounge at the West Campus site.
+- Goldfarb School of Nursing Café: A student badge will provide discounts; however, payments must be made with a debit or credit card. - Barnes-Jewish Hospital and St. Louis Children's Hospital and: A GSON student badge will provide discounts at these locations; however, payment must be made with a credit card. - 3.
+Kitchen: The Student Lounge, located on the 1st floor are equipped with refrigerators and microwaves. - 4.
+Vending Machines: Vending machines are located on the 1st floor.
 To request a refund for money lost in a vending machine, contact the vendor by calling the telephone number posted on the vending machine.

-Student's badge will also provide a discount at our community partner University of Health Sciences and Pharmacy (UHSP) full-service cafeteria.
+5. Student's badge will also provide a discount at our community partner University of Health Sciences and Pharmacy (UHSP) full-service cafeteria.
 Students are also allowed to visit other dinning locations on UHSP's campus at regular price, such as Chick-fil-a and Starbucks.